DanyalXD/quaint-bootstrap3/README.md

 ## Components

-`quaint-bootstrap` wraps some bootstrap components so that they can be used more easily.
+`quaint-bootstrap3` wraps some bootstrap components so that they can be used more easily.
 Not all components are wrapped at the moment, but it's relatively easy to do so.
 If you need something that's missing, file an issue and I'll look into it.